stumat1/stumat1/README.md

-- Hello, I’m @stumat1 (Stuart)
+- Hello, I am @stumat1 (Stuart)
-- I am a BSc Computing & IT graduate in Scotland
+- I am a BSc Computing & IT graduate living in Scotland
 - My GitHub Website is here - https://stumat1.github.io
 - This is echoed at https://stuartsm.com